AssassinUKG/Writeups/vulnhub/coffee addict/readme.md

 http://coffeeaddicts.thm/wordpress/
 ```

-wpscan reveals a username 'gus'
+Wpscan reveals a username 'gus'

 Checking the comments of the second post shows us a hint